JackGilmore/PrisonerDataAnalysis/README.md

 ```

-The API should then be accessible from <http://127.0.0.1:8000> and you can access the Swagger documentation at <http://127.0.0.1:8000/docs>.
+The front dashboard should then be accessible from <http://127.0.0.1:8000> and you can access the Swagger documentation for interacting with the API at <http://127.0.0.1:8000/docs>.
 When using Swagger, make sure that you click the **Authorise** button first and put in your pre-configured database credentials for HTTP Basic Auth before you try to use any of the endpoints.

 If using another method of HTTP requests e.g. Postman, cURL or Invoke-WebRequests, make sure you set the Authorization header with a value of `Basic`, followed by your credentials concatenated with a colon and base 64 encoded afterwards e.g.